surge-trade/perp-scrypto/README.md

 ### Fees

-Trade fees are applied whenever a position is opened or closed either by a order, auto deleveraging, or liquidation.
+Trade fees are applied whenever a position is opened or closed either by an order, auto-deleveraging, or liquidation.
 The fee algorithm calculates a dynamic trading fee based on several factors.

 #### Fee Calculation